-48.(1) An applicant is entitled to be issued a restricted licence only if the applicant complies with subsection (2), (3), (4) or (5).
+- 48.(1) An applicant is entitled to be issued a restricted licence only if the applicant complies with subsection (2), (3), (4) or (5). - (2) The applicant must have-

-(a) satisfactorily finished an apprenticeship under the Vocational Education, Training and Employment Act 1991 in a trade that the EWC Board has decided under section 27(4)13 requires the apprentice to perform electrical work; and
+- (a) satisfactorily finished an apprenticeship under the Vocational Education, Training and Employment Act 1991 in a trade that the EWC Board has decided under section 27(4)14 requires the apprentice to perform electrical work; and - (b) satisfactorily finished a course of instruction decided by the board; and - (c) produced to the board a written statement from the applicant's employer outlining the experience the applicant has had in performing electrical work in the trade; and - (d) satisfied the board the applicant is competent to perform electrical work in the trade.